Table of Contents[Hide][Show]

 GPT-2 Output Detector Demo

 The GPT-2 Output Detector, also developed by OpenAI, offers a simple solution to detect AI-generated text.
 Unlike the OpenAI Text Classifier, it doesn’t need a minimum of 1,000 characters and can make an assessment with just 2-3 sentences.
 The GPT-2 AI detection tool is based on OpenAI’s GPT-2 technology, which is an older platform compared to the current GPT-3 technology used by ChatGPT.
-Simply enter your text and it will provide a percentage score on the likelihood of the text being human or bot generated, for a quick and easy assessment.
+Just enter your text, and the GPT-2 detector will provide a percentage score on how likely your content is to be bot generated.

 - Key Features: Able to scan any amount of text, from just a few words to giant blocks of text.